Kim Joo-hyuk: Relationships

 Kim began dating actress Kim Ji-soo in 2003; they portrayed a married couple in the 2002 TV series Like a Flowing River.
 Their six-year relationship ended in 2009.

 Kim also dated God of War co-star Kim Gyu-ri from 2012 to 2013.

 In December 2016, Kim was confirmed to be in a relationship with Yourself and Yours (2016) co-star Lee Yoo-young.

 Death

 On 30 October 2017, Kim was involved in a fatal car crash that occurred around 4:30 p.m.
-KST in Samseong-dong, Gangnam-gu, Seoul.
+KST in Samseong-dong, Seoul.
 His car overturned and he was taken to Konkuk University Hospital where he was pronounced dead two hours after arrival.
 According to the police and Konkuk University Medical Center, "It seems the accident occurred after he showed symptoms of a myocardial infarction".
-However, it was later stated by the police that the autopsy showed no signs of him having a heart attack and that the cause of death was a cranial fracture.
+However, it was later stated by the police that the autopsy showed no signs of him having a heart attack and that the cause of death was a skull fracture.
 Moreover, no traces of alcohol or other toxins were detected in the body and the police investigation revealed no evidence of vehicle defects that could have caused the crash.

+Kim was cremated and laid to rest in his family grave at Seosan, South Chungcheong Province.